rsksmart/rif-communications-pubsub-bootnode/README.md

 ### Edit the private key configuration

-- go back to `config` folder
+1. Go back to the `config` folder
+2. Edit the `client.json5` file:
-- edit the `lumino.json5` file.
-Modify the `key.password` value to your key's password
+    1. Modify the `key.password` value to your key's password
-- change the `key.privateKeyURLPath` to the config key path `[...]/config/keys/lumino/ec_key_pkcs8_v2.der`
+    2. Change the `key.privateKeyURLPath` to the config key path `[...]/config/keys/client/ec_key_pkcs8_v2.der`

 ### Configure the Bootstrap nodes

-In order to access the network, you need to connect to at least one node that's are already in it.
-You can configure them using the the following parameters:
+In order to access a network, you need to connect to at least one node that's are already in it.
+You can configure these using the the following parameters:

 ```json5
 {